invictus-integration/docs-ifa/dashboard/custom-resumeresubmit.md

 ![Confirming resubmit for a flow run](../images/v2_flowpage_confirm_resubmit.png)

-If the resubmit is triggered successfully, a `POST` request should be sent to the configured custom resubmit URL, with a body containing information about the flow run.
-Below is an example of how this body might appear:
+A `POST` request will be sent to the configured custom resubmit URL, with a body containing information about the flow run.
+Below is an example of the body:

 ```json
 [